Matthews scores 2 in 3rd period, Maple Leafs beat Flyers 7-6

 Toronto tied it at with 2:15 left in the period on the power play when Nylander’s shot went off Marleau for his 15th, and first in eight games.

 NOTES: The Maple Leafs wore their throwback green and white Toronto St. Patricks jerseys.
 The Maple Leafs were known as the St. Patricks from 1919 until 1927 when the team was bought by Conn Smythe, who changed the name.
-Toronto will also wear green and white on Saturday at Ottawa. .,, Voracek has 12 points in his last six games (three goals, nine assists). … The Flyers, who lost 5-2 at home to Washington on Thursday dressed 11 forwards and seven defensemen with winger Ryan Hartman out with an illness. … Hyman returned to the lineup, but Toronto was still minus F Kasperi Kapanen (concussion), D Jake Gardiner (back) and D Travis Dermott (shoulder).
+Toronto will also wear green and white on Saturday at Ottawa. .,, Voracek has 12 points in his last six games (three goals, nine assists). … The Flyers dressed 11 forwards and seven defensemen with winger Ryan Hartman out with an illness. … Hyman returned to the lineup, but Toronto was still minus F Kasperi Kapanen (concussion), D Jake Gardiner (back) and D Travis Dermott (shoulder).

 UP NEXT: